SpeccyX - ZX Spectrum Next Handheld

 Posted: Sep 01, 2018

-This project has nothing to do with the official Spectrum Next Kickstarter or the Spectrum Next team.
-This is simply an attempt by myself to create a handheld Spectrum using 3D printing technology and a smaller version of the Spectrum Next board that I backed on Kickstarter.
+This project is unrelated to the official Spectrum Next Kickstarter or the Spectrum Next team.
+This is simply an attempt by myself to create a handheld Spectrum using 3D printing technology, as well as a smaller version of the Spectrum Next board that I backed on Kickstarter.

-It's been a while since building a laptop case for my Spectrum Next board and since then I have learnt a lot more about the Spectrum Next board, enough in fact to give me the confidence to try and build a smaller version of the board.
+It's been a while since building a laptop case for my Spectrum Next board, and since then I have learned a lot more about the Spectrum Next board, enough in fact to give me the confidence to try and build a smaller version of the board.
 Something that would be suitable for creating a hand-held Spectrum.

 Another Spectrum Handheld?

-Spectrum games can already be played on a large variety of phones, tablets, Nintendo DS, Sony PSP, Rasberry Pi etc via software emulation.
-There was of course the infamous Vega + which, initially promised to deliver a dedicated Spectrum handheld experience but didn't exactly work out well for the people who backed that project on Indiegogo (One of those backers was myself).
+Spectrum games can already be played on a large variety of phones, tablets, Nintendo DS, Sony PSP, Raspberry Pi, etc. via software emulation.
+There was, of course, the infamous Vega + which initially promised to deliver a dedicated Spectrum handheld experience but didn't exactly work out well for the people who backed that project on Indiegogo (one of those backers was myself).

 A Big Calculator Meets a GameBoy

 Here are some designs for my handheld Spectrum.
-I've been calling it the SpeccyX for now and as you can see it looks like a cross between a big calculator and a Gameboy!
-It is fairly large, probably about the size of a small Tablet which I'm happy with.
-There may be scope to make a smaller version in the future, but this is dependant on me finding a smaller screen that delivers an acceptable image.
+I've been calling it the SpeccyX for now, and as you can see, it looks like a cross between a big calculator and a Gameboy!
+It is fairly large, probably about the size of a small tablet, which I'm happy with.
+There may be scope to make a smaller version in the future, but this is dependent on me finding a smaller screen that delivers an acceptable image.

 ZX Spectrum Next Handheld Design 1